 Thus, you need to let your readers know they can trust you by establishing your expertise.
 Be transparent about your knowledge and your capabilities and practices.
 This is a long and never-ending process, but it’s vital to your SEO success.

 What’s the number one way to lose a reader?
 Write fluff.
 We all have so little time and so much demanding our attention, so you need to hook your readers right away.

 Use small paragraphs, short sentences, and avoid filling the page with fluff.
 Every word you say should be useful to your reader.

 Get Some Help

 There’s a lot that goes into managing, maintaining, and executing your SEO strategy.
 If you want to take your SEO seriously, don’t be afraid to get help.

 A Good SEO Plan Can Get You Far

 Let’s face it.
 SEO isn’t easy.
 It has a history as long as internet search, and there isn’t a simple answer.

 But when you incorporate these factors into your SEO plan, you’re well on your way to success.

 Want to learn more about creating and running a successful website?
-Check out our online courses.
+Check out seo training or our online courses.
 We teach you everything you need to know about online marketing, blogging, and more.